Civic Center, Los Angeles: Other locations

 Los Angeles' 1949 master plan called for branch administrative centers throughout the rapidly expanding city.
-In addition to the main civic center downtown, there is the West Los Angeles Civic Center in the Westside (built between 1957 and 1965) and the Van Nuys Civic Center in the San Fernando Valley, as well as a neighborhood city hall in San Pedro.
+In addition to the main civic center downtown, there is the West Los Angeles Civic Center in the Westside (built between 1957 and 1965) and the Van Nuys Civic Center (1932) in the San Fernando Valley, as well as a neighborhood city hall in San Pedro (1928).

 Transportation

-The Civic Center is served by numerous Metro buses, most of which run to adjacent Union Station, the 101 and 110 freeways, and the Metro B Line and D Line's Civic Center/Grand Park Station are also in the vicinity.
-OCTA, Foothill Transit, DASH shuttles, Commuter Express and other municipal bus lines also serve the area.

-The Regional Connector, currently under construction, will serve this area with two stations at Second/Flower and Second/Broadway station.
+The Regional Connector that opened on June 16, 2023, serves this area with two stations at Grand Avenue Arts/Bunker Hill station and Historic Broadway.

 History and planning

 Part of what is now the Civic Center occupies what was the central business district (CBD) of the 1880s and 1890s, which was first centered at the southern end of the Los Angeles Plaza and grew to the south and west along Main Street, Spring Street and Broadway, with Third & Broadway forming its southwestern anchor by the mid-1890s.
-As upscale businesses moved further south into the Historic Core around 1900-1910, the Victorian-era blocks became the "north end" of the business district and became increasingly neglected.
+As upscale businesses moved further south into the Historic Core around 1900–1910, the Victorian-era blocks became the "north end" of the business district and became increasingly neglected.

 There were numerous grand plans for a coherent, modern civic center.
 Charles Mulford Robinson's 1909 plan focused on only a few major buildings between Main, Broadway, First and Temple.
 Lyman Farewell, Cook and Hall, the Allied Architects Association, the Regional Planning Commission, Frank Lloyd Wright, William Lee Woollett, Stanton & Stockwell, and landscape architect Ralph Cornell all contributed plans or partial plans, through the late 1950s.
 There was a "Mulholland Committee" to adopt one, and the location was put to the public for a vote in the late 1920s.
 The public voted overwhelmingly to confirm the location, but the city and county differed on which plan to adopt.
 There was later a Civic Center Advisory Committee and then in 1945, a Los Angeles Civic Center Authority.
 But never was a single plan adopted.
-Nonetheless construction of the various buildings proceeded one by one, starting with the City Hall and the Hall of Justice in the 1920s, and the California State Building (already demolished) in 1931.
+Nonetheless, construction of the various buildings proceeded one by one, starting with the City Hall and the Hall of Justice in the 1920s, and the California State Building (already demolished) in 1931.